J0sueTM/jotes/README.md

 ## Building

-You can build it by yourself, using `lein uberjack`, but you would need to set the database, environment variables, which are already setted for you in the Docker images:
+You can build it by yourself, using `lein uberjar`, but you would need to set the database, environment variables, which are already setted for you in the Docker images: